Doctors Note Logo

 Sex Drive Gone on Meds?
 How to Manage Antidepressant Side Effects & Steps

-Do not stop medication suddenly.
-There are several factors to consider and important safety steps, so talk to a clinician if symptoms persist or you feel emotionally numb, seek urgent help for thoughts of self harm, and see the complete details below to decide your best next move.
+Never stop antidepressants suddenly.
+Talk to a clinician if symptoms persist or you feel emotionally numb, and seek urgent help for any thoughts of self-harm.

 answer background